IVSoftware/color-flags/README.md

 ___
 ##### BackColor attribute

 In this case, we've made a simple custom attribute named `BackColor` to easily specify the background color that should be applied to the label when the flag is set.
-This is optional of course.
+(This is optional.)

 ```
 sealed class BackColorAttribute : Attribute